hcfyapp/chrome-call/README.md

 That's really simple, right?

-Some Chrome API methods has more than one arguments, then pass an array of params for the third argument:
+Some Chrome JavaScript API methods has more than one arguments, then pass an array of params for the third argument:

 ```js
 chromeCall(chrome.tabs, 'sendMessage', [tabId, message, options])